Convey Law Win Workplace Wellbeing Award at South Wales Chamber of Commerce Welsh Business Awards 2020

 Event sponsor CGI who presented the award stated “It is clear that wellbeing is at the heart of organisational culture at this business, which has had a quantifiable impact on organisational performance”.

-The Convey Law team were incredibly proud to win the Workplace Wellbeing Award.
+The Convey Law team were incredibly pleased to win the Workplace Wellbeing Award.
 Managing Director Lloyd Davies stated “Of all of the awards, this is the one that we wanted to win more than any other.”

 Mental health awareness and support have always been a key focus for Convey Law, particularly following the tragic passing of Lloyd’s son Max Davies, in August 2018.
 The Mindstep charity foundation was set up in 2018 by Lloyd and his family to support mental health research, awareness and support.